Region:

 Does Quebec Bill 96 affect SwissChems orders?

 Bill 96 (Loi sur la langue officielle et commune du Québec) mandates French-language commercial service for Quebec consumers.
 SwissChems offers English-only — product pages, CoAs, customer support, packaging all English.
 For Quebec-resident researchers, this is a structural compliance gap.
-OQLF enforcement against international peptide vendors at scale has not been observed but the legal framework permits it (CAD $3K-$30K penalties, doubled for repeat).
-The operational friction (no French CoAs, no French support) is the immediate cost; the legal-exposure risk is the secondary cost.
-Polar Peptides' bilingual EN/FR posture closes both.
+OQLF enforcement against peptide vendors at scale has not been observed, though the framework permits it (penalties escalate for repeat/continuing breaches).
+The catch: as of July 2026 no CA-domestic alternative closes the gap either — Polar Peptides and Peptide Warehouse also render English-only.
+No tracked vendor is a French-language fit.

 Is the 20% commission worth the CA cross-border friction for affiliates?

 Depends on content type and conversion economics.
 For high-intent direct-conversion landing pages targeting English-Canadian buyers (Ontario, Alberta, BC), 20% no-cookie can outperform 10% with cookie if the conversion rate holds.
-For Quebec-French-language affiliate content, SwissChems cannot convert effectively — Polar Peptides' bilingual posture is the only viable CA-Quebec affiliate option.
+There is no viable French-language CA affiliate path with the current tracked vendors — none offers a French-language storefront — so Quebec-French affiliate content has no clean vendor to convert to.
 For educational content with multi-week consideration cycles, Polar Peptides' cookie + E-transfer payout + domestic-conversion-friction-removal is the better economic trade.

 When does SwissChems make sense for CA buyers?